christianbentz/PaleoSigns/README.md

 ## Data

-- signBase: Codings for geometric signs on Upper Paleolithic objects are given as csv file in data/signBase/.
+- signBase: Codings for geometric signs on mobile artefacts of the Swabian Aurignacian are given as csv file in data/signBase/.
-- TeDDi: Comparative sample of diverse languages and other symbol systems are given in data/TeDDi/.
+- TeDDi: Comparative sample of diverse languages are given in data/TeDDi/.
 - Proto-Cuneiform: Samples of transliterated sign strings of proto-cuneiform periods is given in data/CDLI/.

 ## Code